How To Answer Remote Job Interview Questions

 This is where the clues are in the job ad.
 What requirements have they asked for?
 How do you match them?
 What specific examples do you have of X skill or X experience or capacity to learn and develop?

 Point out any areas in the job ad that resonate with you.
-If they’re looking for someone who is comfortable working in a fast-paced environment- talk about why you prefer that environment to a more slower public sector role, for example.
+If they’re looking for someone comfortable working in a fast-paced environment- talk about why you prefer that environment to a slower public sector role, for example.

-If you have previously worked remote before, don't forget to use this to your advantage, it will demonstrate you understand the expectations of the remote work landscape.
+If you have previously worked remotely before, don't forget to use this to your advantage, it will demonstrate you understand the expectations of the remote work landscape.

 Q2- Why do you want to work here? [attitude/passion]